 It is recommended to use certified hardware from Trackmen GmbH, Germany.
 However, it is possible to employ other computers at the users own risk.
 It is not possible for TrackMen to evaluate all available hardware parts.
 Thus, even if the below prerequisites are fulfilled, various components may show incompatibilities with the included drivers and processes.

-Generally, the TrackMen software requires hardware specifications listed on the right.
+Generally, the TrackMen software requires hardware specifications listed below.
 Real-time tracking solutions require a lot of calculations and is not meant to be run on outdated or underpowered machines.

 Programs are developed and run on Intel processors.
 AMD processors are generally subject to evaluation and must be thoroughly tested before being employed.